Loop electrosurgical excision

 - Trouble getting pregnant

-- Potential for preterm birth or having a low birth weight baby
+- Preterm birth or a low birth weight

 If you are pregnant or think you could be, tell your healthcare provider.